cornelcroi/context-lens/README.md

 ### ♻️ Refactoring & Code Review
 ```
 "Find all files that use the old authentication method"
-"Where else do we use this deprecated function?"
+"Where else is this deprecated function used?"
 "Show me similar code that might have the same bug"
 "Find duplicate logic that could be refactored"
 "What files would be affected if I change this interface?"